Linear Euler (2D)#

 Note

 To set a prescribed state as a function of position and time, create a type-extension of LinearEuler2D and register a custom BC method against SELF_BC_PRESCRIBED from AdditionalInit.
-Remember that your handler must also fill solution%extBoundary(:,:,:,5) with the appropriate sound-speed value at the boundary — the planewave examples show this pattern.
+Remember that your handler must also fill solution%extBoundary(:,:,:,5) (sound speed) and solution%extBoundary(:,:,:,6) (background density) with the appropriate values at the boundary — the planewave examples show this pattern.

-For a uniform background, set every node to the same constant.
-For a piecewise-constant medium (e.g. bone embedded in marrow), assign the local material's \(c\).
-The SphericalSoundWave initializer takes the (uniform) sound speed as an explicit argument:
+For a uniform background, set every node to the same constants.
+For a piecewise-constant medium (e.g. bone embedded in marrow), assign the local material's \(c\) and \(\rho_0\).
+The SphericalSoundWave initializer takes the (uniform) sound speed as an explicit argument and fills the background density from the scalar this%rho0:

 call model%SphericalSoundWave(rhoprime=1.0e-2_prec, Lr=0.1_prec, &